 Finally, just before the chicken has finished cooking, warm the naans in the oven according to packet instructions.

 - Place a warmed naan on a plate,

 - Open the bag of salad and place some on the top

 - Serve to your family – yummy!!

 Finger Food For Toddlers 12 months plus

-There are a few things you can do here to make this meal suitable for your little one.
+There are a few things you can do here to make this chicken tikka suitable for your little one.
 When combining the marinade ingredients, spoon out a little before you add extra salt or chilli powder and marinate a couple of chicken pieces separately.

 When cooked, serve the chicken tikka cubes as a finger food with a dollop of plain Greek yogurt as a substitute to the mint sauce.
-Shred the chicken cubes if necessary before serving and watch your little one ENJOY!!
+Or make your own baby-friendly mint sauce!
+Full fat greek yogurt combined with freshly chopped mint.
+Shred the chicken tikka cubes if necessary before serving and watch your little one ENJOY!!